 Food & Drink

-Home to renowned chefs including Emeril Lagasse, Donald Link, Susan Spicer, and Paul Prudhomme, Greater New Orleans is home to some of the nation’s most celebrated chefs and restaurants featuring French, Cajun, Creole cuisine, and beyond.
+Home to renowned chefs, including Emeril Lagasse, Donald Link, Susan Spicer, Alon Shaya, and Tory McPhail, Greater New Orleans is home to some of the nation’s most celebrated chefs and restaurants featuring French, Cajun, Creole cuisine, and beyond.

 Outside of fine dining, you’ll also find an ample mix of mid-priced and affordable eats, in both classic and experimental genres.
 Local favorites in neighborhoods around the region offer some of the most mouth-watering food in the country.

-And, like much of the country, New Orleans food community has gone mobile, with a plentiful food truck scene throughout the region.
+Also, like much of the country, New Orleans’s food community has gone mobile, with a plentiful food truck scene throughout the region.
 One thing is for sure – you’ll never go hungry!

 Redfish, oysters, and po-boys – oh my!

 Food is one of the most prominent aspects of New Orleans culture.
 For centuries, the kitchens of families and restaurants alike have been filled with dishes as unique as the region itself.